levBagryansky/ScriptInlineRust/README.md

     private static native String lib2();
 ...
 ```
-So starting `script.py` again you get
+So starting `script.py` again you get:
 ![img.png](src/main/resources/img2.png)

-Now it also call new lib!
+Now it also call the new lib!